Designing AI-Agents with Personalities: A Psychometric Approach

-Given that the Big Five traits and LLMs are both developed based on natural language (English), using the Big Five framework to create Agents with personality is theoretically intuitive and coherent.
-More importantly, given the high reliability and validity of the Big Five and the rigorous research on the Big Five theory over the decades, using the Big Five will help create Agents with more realistic, find-grained, and varied personalities that reflect the distribution of personality types and variability in a given population.
+Given that the Big Five traits and LLMs are both developed based on natural language (English), using the Big Five framework to create AI-Agents with personality is theoretically intuitive and coherent.
+Therefore, in this article, we propose a new prompt engineering method that leverages items and response options from a popular Big Five scale to assign personalities to AI-Agents.
+Given the high reliability and validity of the Big Five and the rigorous research on the Big Five theory over the decades, AI-Agents created with Big Five prompts will have personalities that are more realistic, nuanced, and fine-grained, reflecting the distribution of personality types and variability in a given population.

-Bringing psychometric principles to design and evaluate has practical benefits \parencite{wang_evaluating_2023}.
-Integrating well-established psychometric tests (i.e., high reliability and validity) into the design of Agents could ensure that the personality traits assigned to Agents are stable and reflective of their programmed characteristics, enhancing the credibility and robustness of findings in applications where the consistency of Agents performance is critical.
-In addition, as psychometric tests are designed to discern different levels of expression of some psychological traits, we can reverse engineer that variability into Agents to create diversity, which is necessary in simulating real-world settings.
-Additionally, free from external confounds, this approach allows for precise and fine-grained manipulation over the psychological constructs of interest, allowing nuanced understanding and refinement of Agents' personalities for tailored applications.
+Bringing psychometric principles to design and evaluate has practical benefits \parencite{wang_evaluating_2023, ye2025largelanguagemodelpsychometrics}.
+Integrating well-established psychometric tests (i.e., high reliability and validity) into the design of AI-Agents could ensure that the personality traits assigned to AI-Agents are stable and reflective of their programmed characteristics, enhancing the credibility and robustness of findings in applications where the consistency of AI-Agents performance is critical.
+In addition, as psychometric tests are designed to discern different levels of expression related to psychological traits, we can reverse engineer that variability into AI-Agents to create diversity, which is necessary for simulating real-world settings.
+Additionally, free from external confounds, this approach allows for precise and fine-grained manipulation over the psychological constructs of interest, allowing nuanced understanding and refinement of AI-Agents' personalities for tailored applications.

-In summary, leveraging the Big Five personality test to design Agents presents an opportunity to move beyond stereotypes and create Agents with psychometrically valid traits.
+In summary, leveraging the Big Five personality test to design prompts for personality assignment of AI-Agents presents an opportunity to move beyond stereotypes and create AI-Agents with psychometrically valid traits.
 These traits can be quantified and controlled, are realistic and predictive of real human behavior, and are thus better suited for large-scale deployment in psychology and social science research.